What Is PayPal Credit & How Does It Work?

 How To Apply & Use PayPal Credit

 PayPal Credit is easy to apply for and start using.
 But it’s important that you understand a little bit about how PayPal Credit works before you start using this service.

 Any PayPal user can apply for PayPal Credit.
 If you don’t have a PayPal account already, you will be prompted to create one when applying for PayPal Credit.
 The application is quick and simple: you only have to supply your date of birth, your income after taxes, and the last 4 digits of your Social Security number.
 Be warned that PayPal will do a hard credit pull, which might ding your credit score a few points.
 Typically within seconds, you’ll have your approval answer.

-PayPal doesn’t have any clearly stated applicant criteria, but applicants with poor credit or limited credit history may be declined.
+PayPal doesn’t have any clearly stated applicant criteria, but since Synchrony Bank will be doing a hard pull on your credit, it’s safe to assume applicants with poor credit or limited credit history may be declined.